ishaansaxena/FilmCharacterRelationships/README.md

 # FilmCharacterRelationship
 This repository contains the scripts and data for our project.

+The [report](https://ishaansaxena.github.io/assets/files/FPA_Report.pdf) and [slides](https://ishaansaxena.github.io/assets/files/FPA_Presentation.pdf) are hosted on my website.

 ## Folder Structure
 - data/: contains some of the required data